Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Justifications:

 This is an idiom because it means gaining an initial opportunity that could lead to greater things.
-The phrase is figurative, drawing from the image of physically preventing a door from closing.
+The idiom is figurative, drawing from the image of physically preventing a door from closing.

 Origin: